 Rachel Sikorski, LCAT, ATR-BC

 Rachel has been providing art therapy to children, adolescents, and families for over a decade.
-Her professional experience includes years of work with at-risk youth, including children and adolescents with emotional and behavioral problems.
-She has experience working with a variety of populations, including those with trauma and adjustment-related disorders, anxiety, depression, self-harming behavior, oppositional and conduct-related issues, developmental disabilities, and autism-spectrum disorders, in both individual and group contexts.
+Her professional experience includes years of work with at-risk youth, including children and adolescents with emotional and behavioral problems, in both educational and clinical settings.
+She has experience working with a variety of populations, including those with trauma and adjustment-related disorders, anxiety, depression, self-harming behavior, oppositional-defiant and conduct-related issues, developmental disabilities, and autism-spectrum disorders, in both individual and group contexts.

 Rachel Sikorski, LCAT, ATR-BC is a New York State Licensed Creative Arts Therapist (LCAT), nationally registered and board certified art therapist (ATR-BC).
 She has an undergraduate degree (BA) in psychology and art history from Canisius College in Buffalo, NY and a graduate degree (MS) in art therapy from Nazareth College in Rochester, NY.

 In addition to the visual and creative arts, Rachel has had extensive professional training and experience utilizing play therapy, solution-focused therapy, mindfulness, and trauma-informed treatment approaches in her clinical practice.
 Rachel completed full trainings in the trauma-resolution methods of PC (Progressive Counting) and EMDR (Eye Movement Desensitization and Reprocessing) Therapy, as well as completed a 9-month, comprehensive trauma certificate training through the Trauma Institute/Child Trauma Institute (TI/TCI).
 She is currently working towards her certification in Play Therapy, through the Association of Play Therapy (APT).